Anarbb/BitGen/README.md

 ## Release History

+- 0.2
+  - Optimized the code it now check 6000 addresses per second
+  - Still need to implement offline mode
+  - Still need to implement proxy/vpn support so make sure to run this with a vpn enabled or an auto switch proxy app

 - 0.1
   - Fixed the API and spaghetti code problems, also now it gives you the Private key instead of mnemonic key, more accurate that way
 - 0.0.1